 The most common GTFS problems.

-Across 1449 tracked feeds, these are the problems the most agencies share.
+Across 1577 comparable feed records, these are the problems most feeds share.
 Each one is common, which means each fix helps a lot of riders at once.

 Most common problems